Millinery wear and care, and Policies - or how to love your hat!

 After the final fitting the excitement really begins as you take delivery of your gorgeous headpiece.
-Once you have your piece at home to help you look after it carefully, so you can wear it with enjoyment many times over, I have made a note of a few pointers to help you with its care.
+To help your look after your piece carefully at home and so you can wear it with enjoyment many times over, I have made a note of a few pointers below which will help you with its care.

 - Please handle your headpiece with care as it is fragile - take care especially when removing from the packaging.